 During our courtship, the weight slowly crept back on.
 He gained as well.
 We both worked demanding jobs and finding a balance was difficult.

-After two years of marriage and in our late 20s, we were ready for a baby.
+After two years of marriage while in our late 20s, we were ready for a baby.
 But after trying for two years, we weren’t successful.
-After an appointment with Dr. Angie Beltsos, I learned that I have hypothyroidism, a condition where the thyroid is underactive, causing the metabolism to nosedive.
+After an appointment with Fertility Centers of Illinois, I learned that I have hypothyroidism, a condition where the thyroid is under-active, causing the metabolism to nosedive.
 I also learned that I had Polycystic Ovary Syndrome, a hormonal disorder causing ovaries to enlarge and grow cysts.

 Receiving the diagnosis brought clarity to my weight issue, and the medication I was given helped prepare my body for a pregnancy.
 Next, I began medication for an Intrauterine Insemination cycle.
 The first cycle didn’t result in a pregnancy, and neither did the second.